codacy/docs/docs/repositories/commits.md

 This area displays:

 -   The information that identifies the commit, such as the SHA hash, the commit message, and the date
--   The analysis status and a link to the analysis logs
+-   The analysis status and a button to re-analyze the commit
+-   A link to the analysis logs
 -   A link to the commit on your Git provider

 ![Commit status](images/commits-detail-status.png)